Can the Platypus Unite the People of the Barrington Rivers?

 -

-Research and Data sharing: we are exploring ways to share water quality data from local catchment communities, as well as address the need for more comprehensive data collection through citizen and government science to monitor environmental health.
+There is broad discussion around ways we could share water quality data from local catchment communities, as well as address the need for more comprehensive data collection through citizen and government science to monitor environmental health.
 Ideally, we would use current metrics to benchmark the programs impact.

 .png)